Justin Simmons (American football): 2016

-On May 13, 2016, the Denver Broncos signed Simmons to four–year, $3.06 million contract that includes a signing bonus of $645,420.
+On May 13, 2016, the Broncos signed Simmons to four–year, $3.06 million contract that includes a signing bonus of $645,420.

-Simmons playing for the Denver Broncos in his rookie season.

 Simmons entered training camp slated as the primary backup safety.
 Head coach Gary Kubiak named Simmons the backup free safety to begin the regular season, behind Darian Stewart.

 Simmons made his NFL debut in the Broncos' season-opener against the Carolina Panthers and recorded one tackle in the narrow 21–20 victory.
 Simmons was inactive for the Broncos' Week 3 victory at the Cincinnati Bengals due to a wrist injury.
 He was sidelined for two more games (Weeks 5–6) due to a small fracture in his wrist.
 In Week 8, Simmons recorded one tackle and made his first career sack as the Broncos defeated the San Diego Chargers 27–19.
 Simmons sacked Chargers' quarterback Philip Rivers for a nine-yard loss during the fourth quarter.
-On November 13, 2016, Simmons leaped over the offensive line and blocked an extra point attempt by Saints' kicker Wil Lutz.
+On November 13, 2016, Simmons leaped over the offensive line and blocked an extra point attempt by New Orleans Saints' kicker Wil Lutz.
+Had the kick been successful, New Orleans would’ve taken a 24–23 lead with 1:22 remaining in the fourth quarter.
 The ball was recovered by Broncos teammate Will Parks and was returned for an 84-yard game-winning safety as the Broncos defeated the Saints 25–23.
 On December 18, 2016, Simmons earned his first career start and recorded two solo tackles during a 16–3 loss against the New England Patriots in Week 15.
 On December 25, 2016, Simmons started in place of T. J. Ward who sustained a concussion the previous week.
 He collected a season-high five combined tackles, broke up two passes, and made his first career interception in the Broncos' 33–10 loss at the Kansas City Chiefs in Week 16.
 Simmons intercepted a pass by Chiefs' quarterback Alex Smith, that was initially intended for wide receiver Tyreek Hill, and returned it for a 38-yard gain in the first quarter.
 Simmons finished his rookie season in 2016 with 30 combined tackles (25 solo), four pass deflections, two interceptions, and one sack in 13 games and three starts.